slburson/SME4/README.md

   [ASDF](https://asdf.common-lisp.dev/).
 This will make it loadable with Quicklisp; I plan to submit it to Zach for public accessibility.

+- Building it on SBCL, ABCL, and possibly others.

-- Making it play a little better with other Lisp code, e.g., so it doesn't add nicknames to package `common-lisp-user`.
+- Making it play better with other Lisp code, e.g., so it doesn't add symbols to package `common-lisp-user`, or add nicknames for that package.
+I have moved the functions and variables that were in `common-lisp-user` to a new package `sme-user`, except for those that were marked as `data::`, which I have moved to a new package `sme-data`.

 - Replacing its homegrown set implementation, which has O(n) insertion, with FSet; this should make it faster, though I haven't analyzed it to see how large the sets get.